WDI-SEA/interview-questions/readme.md

 * Describe how you would create a simple slideshow page, without any frameworks (HTML/CSS/JS only).

+use css animations for transitions using opacity to show and hide elements. keep an array with all of the image urls.

+attach a click handler to the image so users can click on it and go to the next one.
+Also, we can set up an interval with JavaScript to automatically transition through the pictures.

+make some divs with prev and next text

 * If you could master one technology this year, what would it be?